Von der Leyen: 'Europe must learn the language of power' | DW | 08.11.2019

 Von der Leyen added that she plans to make these goals legally binding by introducing the first Europe-wide climate protection law.

-Although Europe only produces 10% of global CO2 emissions, she noted that the bloc takes the reins in producing products and processes to protect the environment.
+Although Europe only produces 9 to 10% of global CO2 emissions, she noted that the bloc takes the reins in producing products and processes to protect the environment.

-"Europe can take the lead in low C02 emissions technology, showing that investing in the climate can be profitable and sustainable."
+"Europe can take the lead in low CO2 emissions technology, showing that investing in the climate can be profitable and sustainable."

 Taking aim at China, Russia